What happens if someone skips bail

 Speak to the Bail Bondsman

 If the defendant skips out on their court date, the bail bondsman is going to face financial liability.
 You’ll want to make sure that you are not pulled into this financial situation, and that the bail bonds company does not associate you with this financial issue.
-The easiest way to do this is to immediately contact the bail bonds company, and let them know any information regarding the defendant’s whereabouts and any other information.
+Should this happen, immediately contact the bail bonds company and provide any information regarding the defendant’s whereabouts and status.

-If you bail someone out of jail and that person skips out on bail, the police and bail bonds company will be searching for that person, and they may pay you a visit to ask questions.
-Remember, if you don’t know where that person is and are not harboring him/her, then you are doing nothing wrong.
-But if you do harbor a person that has skipped bail, you can very well find yourself behind bars, and in need of a bail bondsman.
+If you bail someone out of jail and that person skips out on bail, the police & bail bonds company will be searching for that individual.
+They may pay you a visit to ask questions.
+Remember, if you don’t know where that person is and are not harboring them, then you are doing nothing wrong.
+But if you do harbor a person that has skipped bail, you can very well find yourself behind bars, and in need of a bail bondsman yourself.